What is NoSQL?

 What is MongoDB?

-• The database features indexing for improving search query performance.
+- The database features indexing to improve search query performance.

 Many of these features point to a common theme, which is flexibility.
 When using SQL best practices, you must work within the database structure.
 There’s usually only one best way to do things.
 When using MongoDB, you’ll have several options for optimizing code throughout the process.